Anirban Mukhopadhyay

 Anirban Mukhopadhyay is a consumer psychologist and marketing scholar associated with the Bayes Business School and formerly the Hong Kong University of Science and Technology.
+In September 2026, he was elected President of the Policy Board of the Journal of Consumer Research.
 He was Editor-in-Chief of the Journal of Consumer Psychology from 2018 to 2020 and Co-Editor in 2016 and 2017.
-At HKUST, he served as Associate Provost (Teaching & Learning) from 2020-22 and Associate Dean of the School of Business and Management from 2015-20.
+At HKUST, he served as Associate Provost (Teaching & Learning) from 2020 to 2022 and Associate Dean of the School of Business and Management from 2015 to 2020.